livingdocsIO/documentation/content/reference/project-config/media-types.md

 | Property Release Status                    | PropertyReleaseStatus                                        |
 | Web Statement of Rights                    | WebStatement                                                 |
 | Artwork or Object in the Image structure   | ArtworkOrObject                                              |

+## Hugo Extraction

+When you use the image Drag&Drop from [Hugo+](https://sternwald.com/hugo/) you can configure mappings from Hugo fields to metadata properties similar to the exif extraction.
+For this you have to set the `hugoExtraction` property.

+This feature is only supported for the `mediaImage` mediaType.

 ## Media Sources